-Encumbered open space which includes easements for power/transmission lines, road reserves, sewers, gas, waterways/drainage; retarding basins/wetlands; conservation, wildlife corridors, and heritage areas will not be considered as part of this strategy.
-Council will not include encumbered open space as a public open space contribution required via the Planning & Environment Act 1987 and the Subdivision Act 1988.
-Council may from time to time accept encumbered open space where it can provide a community benefit and where it has the capacity to be maintained to a safe and acceptable standard.
+Encumbered open spaces, such as easements for utilities, road reserves, and conservation areas, are excluded from this strategy.
+These will not be considered public open space and contributions under the Planning & Environment Act 1987 and the Subdivision Act 1988 will not be a required.
+However, Council may occasionally accept encumbered open space if it offers community benefits and can be maintained to a safe standard.

-Play Spaces included in this strategy consist of three types of play spaces - playgrounds with play equipment that are mostly used by children and families, skate parks, exercise stations that are mostly suitable for adults and seniors.
-This strategy defines the hierarchy of the existing playgrounds, lists renewal of playgrounds that are due for renewal, and includes recommended new playgrounds over the next 10 years.
+Play Spaces: The strategy includes three types of play spaces: playgrounds with equipment primarily used by children and families, skate parks, and exercise stations suitable for adults and seniors.
+It defines the hierarchy of existing playgrounds, identifies those due for renewal, and recommends new playgrounds to be developed over the next 10 years.

-Off-leash Dog Park dedicated open outdoor space to allow off leash exercise for dogs.
+Off-leash Dog Park: The strategy identifies dedicated open outdoor space to allow off leash exercise for dogs.
 Parks are required to meet Council's off-leash dark park policy and site selection criteria.